kimengu-david/pesapy/docs/index.rst

         transaction_desc="pay school fees")
     print(resp)

-2. ### B2C (Business to customer transaction) B2C API is an API used to make payments from a Business to Customers (Pay Outs).
+1. **B2C (Business to customer transaction)**
+B2C API is an API used to make payments from a Business to Customers (Pay Outs).
-   Also known as Bulk Disbursements
-   B2C API is used in several scenarios by businesses that require to either make Salary Payments,
-   Cashback payments, Promotional Payments(e.g. betting winning payouts), winnings, financial institutions withdrawal of funds, loan disbursements etc.
+Also known as Bulk Disbursements B2C API is used in several scenarios by businesses that require to either make Salary Payments,Cashback payments, Promotional Payments(e.g. betting winning payouts), winnings, financial institutions withdrawal of funds, loan disbursements etc.

-The process\_transaction method of B2C class takes the following key word arguments.
+The *process\_transaction* method of B2C class takes the following key word arguments.

-| ***command\_id*** -- This is a unique command that specifies B2C
+**command\_id** -- This is a unique command that specifies B2C transaction type Sample values include SalaryPayment, BusinessPayment, PromotionPayment
-transaction type
-| Sample values include SalaryPayment, BusinessPayment, PromotionPayment

-***amount*** -- The amount of money being sent to the customer.
+**amount** -- The amount of money being sent to the customer.

-| ***phone\_number*** -- This is the customer mobile number to receive
+**phone\_number** -- This is the customer mobile number to receive the amount.
+Must have the following format 2547XXXXXXXX
-the amount.
-| Must have the following format 2547XXXXXXXX

-***remarks*** -- Any additional information to be associated with the transaction
+**remarks** -- Any additional information to be associated with the transaction

-***occasion*** -- Any other additional information to be associated with the transaction.
+**occasion** -- Any other additional information to be associated with the transaction.

-Using mpesa\_py in interactive python mode(b2c transaction)
+Using pesapy in interactive python mode(b2c transaction)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code:: python